gerardoeseg/column-transposition-solver/readme.md

 - `n_survivors`: Number of candidates that survive the generation.
 Default 5.
 - `mutation_rate`: Number of mutated characters per mutation.

-The first generation starts with `n_survivors` fully random strings (picked from `charset`), all subsequent generation with the `n_survivors` best-fitting candidates from the previous generation.
+The first generation starts with `gen_size` fully random strings (picked from `charset`).
+Subsequent generations use the `n_survivors` best-fitting candidates from the previous generation, plus a number of mutations of these that brings the total number of candidates to `gen_size`.

 Of this initial population, candidates are picked randomly and mutated such that the total population size is always `n_mutations`.